rjseymour66/RSO-docs/docs/records.md

 ## Retrieve all records

-`GET /api/v1/records`
+GET `/records/`

-Gets all records using the specified parameters.
+Retrieves all records.
+Filter results using the query parameters.

 ### Parameters